 On January 17, 2005, we entered into an agreement to acquire CQ Systems Ltd., a private company organized under the laws of England and Wales and located outside London.
 CQ Systems provides sophisticated accounting and administrative software, along with associated services, to leasing and finance companies located in Europe, Asia and Africa.
 The products include software modules for asset finance, consumer finance, motor finance, general finance and insurance premium finance.
 The modules provide an end-to-end contractual solution - from underwriting, contract administration and accounting, through asset disposal and remarketing.
-Customers include notable European companies such as Scania Finance GB, DaimlerChrysler Services, Broadcastle PLC, Bank of Scotland Equipment Finance and Deutsche Leasing Ltd. There is no guaranty that the acquisition will benefit NetSol or that the agreement with be consummated.
-Regardless of whether this agreement is consummated, NetSol has expended substantial management time in this transaction and shall incur costs related to due diligence and audit costs both of which could otherwise be used to benefit NetSol.
+Customers include notable European companies such as Scania Finance GB, DaimlerChrysler Services, Broadcastle PLC, Bank of Scotland Equipment Finance and Deutsche Leasing Ltd. The acquisition closed on February 22, 2005 based on March 31, 2004 financial statements of CQ Systems Ltd. with the payment of approximately \$1.7 million in cash and 675,292 shares of Company common stock based on a \$2.46 per share cost basis.
+Consideration will be adjusted when March 31, 2005 financials are received.
+The final payment of consideration will be made after the completion of CQ's March 31, 2006 fiscal year end.
+There is no guaranty that the acquisition will benefit NetSol or that NetSol will be able to make the final consideration payment in after March 31, 2006.
+NetSol has expended substantial management time in this transaction and shall continue to incur costs related to the integration of the operations including audit costs both of which could otherwise be used to benefit NetSol.
 Consummation of the transaction could result in dilution to existing stockholders.